AdamSobieski/Foundation/Notes/Large Language Models.md

 ## Large Language Models

-I am recently brainstorming about large-language-model-based AI systems which can utilize interactive scripting environments while providing users with conversational user interfaces to software applications.
-With the unfolding capabilities of large language models, these interactive scripting environments could be multi-threaded or otherwise provide concurrency.
+I am recently brainstorming about large language models which interoperate with software applications by utilizing interactive multi-threaded scripting environments.
+Software applications of interest to me, in these regards, include, but are not limited to: IDEs, image-editing, 2D and 3D graphics, and computer-aided design and engineering tools.

-I look forward to utilizing large language models which are capable of managing variables in scopes while participating in co-creative dialogs.
-By managing variables in scopes, I mean obtaining variables returned from function invocations and being able to utilize these variables as input arguments to subsequent function invocations.
+I am looking forward to utilizing large language models capable of managing object-reference variables in scopes while participating in co-creative dialogs.
+By "managing object-reference variables in scopes", I mean obtaining those variables returned from function invocations and utilizing them as input arguments to subsequent function invocations, including after interspersed dialog or other co-creative tasks and subtasks occur.

-Here is a clarifying example from the GPT×Blender domain:
+Here is a clarifying example from the GPT × Blender domain:

 1. A user creates a 3D object through dialog with an AI system.
 The AI system invokes an object-creating function.
 This function returns an object reference for the AI system to subsequently use to refer to that object: `object_22841ede_6839_4480_a324_23efa147e4f4`.
-2. As the user verbally interacts to adjust the mesh of that object, the AI system utilizes its object reference: `object_22841ede_6839_4480_a324_23efa147e4f4` in function invocations.
+2. As the user verbally interacts to adjust the mesh of that object, the AI system utilizes the object reference: `object_22841ede_6839_4480_a324_23efa147e4f4` in function invocations.
 3. The user creates and describes a new material.
 The material-creation function returns a reference for the AI system to subsequently use to refer to that material: `object_648a30dd_6290_4c2c_918f_6f69e4ac6e7d`.
 4. The user wants to put that material on that object.
 The AI system utilizes both object references, invoking a function: `apply_material_to_object(object = object_22841ede_6839_4480_a324_23efa147e4f4, material = object_648a30dd_6290_4c2c_918f_6f69e4ac6e7d)`.

 Functions could also provide multiple return values or otherwise provide useful JSON structures utilizing well-known schemas.
 These complex return values could include both object references and action references.
-Reasons for returning action references include enabling users to easily verbally undo, redo, rollback, and commit actions, including in transaction scopes.
+Reasons for returning action references include enabling users to easily use the conversational user interface to undo, redo, rollback, and commit actions, including in transaction scopes.

 Useful functions for a software application to provide to AI systems would include: